Sigmmma/c20/src/content/h3/guides/object-importing/blender-object-importing/blender-object-creation-animation/readme.md

 It's about time we saw that platform spinning in Sapien!
 We've already done 99% of the hard work, so let's do the final steps:

 1. In Guerilla, open the `.model` tag for the platform.
-2. Right at the top, locate the `animation` entry - it's inbetween the entries for the `.render_model` and `.physics_model` that we have already added.
+2. Right at the top, locate the `animation` entry - it's in between the entries for the `.render_model` and `.physics_model` that we have already added.
 3. Click the `...` next to the animation entry, and open the new `.model_animation_graph` tag.
 4. Save the tag.
 ![](H.jpg "Add the animation graph reference like so.")